MachoGoldRam/Mist11/README.md

 > [!NOTE]
 > You will need to tweak the values in the configurations themselves to adapt to your system; their values are on the Wiki.
 This mod was made in a single 1366x768 display, Windows 11 24H2.

-Install all the mods and import their configurations before you start tweaking.
 There a small inconsistencies regarding animations of certain elements, but they don't impact functionality.
 If you manage to fix these inconsistencies and/or find a series of configurations that work for a layout in a screen resolution not defined in the wiki, please share them with a commit.
 Acrylic zones will appear fully transparent on peek.
 Peek can be disabled in advanced system configuration.

 ## Setup
-Install [WindHawk](https://windhawk.net/) along with the following mods.
+ 1. Install [WindHawk](https://windhawk.net/) along with the following mods.
 Make sure to allow modifications of `dwm.exe`, `SearchHost.exe` and `ExplorerFrame.exe` in WindHawk settings.
 *"Strict dependency" means the mod is required for a cohesive experience or not.
 All are still recommended.*
 | Mod ID | Version | Strict Dependency |
 |--|--|--|